cnelson20/x16wars/docs/README.md

 <img src='screen1.PNG' width='480' height='360'>

-## port of advance wars for gba to the commander x16
+## A port of advance wars for gba to the commander x16

 ### How to Play